lluisalemanypuig/ipe.autolabel/README.md

 ## How to use it

 Adding labels is fairly simple.
 First, one has to set the string with which the label is going to be generated.
-From now on, I will refer to this string as the _labelling expression_.
+From now on, this string will be referred to as the _labelling expression_.
 This string has a syntax flexible enough to allow arithmetic expressions of many kinds, and at its core we find a counter.
 This counter increases one step for every label inserted (the exact value of this step is customizable by the user!) and is used to generate the labels in a very predictable way.

 First, access the appropriate menu to set the labelling expression: